Supplementary regulations for the PhD programme at the Faculty of Engineering and Science

 The contents of the course and training component should, in combination with the thesis work, provide both scholarly breadth and in-depth knowledge.

-The courses included in the course and training component should normally be advanced courses at the University of Agder or other universities.
-Courses completed at the Faculty of Engineering and Science should normally be ordinary PhD courses.
+The courses included in the course and training component should be advanced courses at PhD level.
 It is the responsibility of the PhD candidate to ensure that documentation of external courses is submitted to the faculty.

-All courses that are to be included in the course and training component must have a final examination, a paper at a seminar or a written report/essay with grading (passed/ not passed).
+All courses included in the course and training component must have a final examination according to the current course description.

 PhD candidates who are not employed should be offered an annual consultation with the Head of Department or one deputized by the Head of Department (not the supervisor).